-Significant progress has been made since our landmark $210 million financing last November.
+Significant progress has been made since our landmark $210 million financing in November of 2012.
 Consistent with our highest priority, we began enrolling patients early this year in FREEDOM, our global Phase 3 clinical trial program.
 More than 4,000 patients will participate in four studies, and enrollment is progressing.
 We will have our first data from the phase 3 program reported early in the New Year (2014), so stay tuned for our presentation set for JP Morgan in January.
 In parallel with our patient recruiting, we also made significant strides with a very different recruiting priority: hiring top talent to strategically advance the breadth and depth of our skills at every level.
 This has included two new members added this year to our Executive Team, and other key hires who have joined at various levels to help us build Intarcia and drive our operations with excellence.
 We also added an important new member to our Board of Directors this summer, Gino Santini, and as of early December we are delighted to have Nancy Thornberry join our Board.
 Nancy had a remarkable 34-year career at Merck Research Laboratories, where she co-led the team that discovered their blockbuster type 2 diabetes drug Januvia™.
 Every appointment we make is mission critical, and I’m extremely pleased that we’ve successfully attracted some of the best, brightest and diverse talent in the industry.
 Each of these appointments has moved the right talent into the right place so we can collectively take our ambitions and our capabilities to the next level.

 Our Boston and Hayward Sites Take Giant Strides Forward